andresdominguez/generator-protractor/README.md

 A [Yeoman](http://yeoman.io) code generator for [Protractor](https://github.com/angular/protractor).
 Protractor is an end to end test framework for Angular applications built on top of webdriverJS.

+It generates a node project with protractor **0.20.1**.
+The project includes a few sample tests.

 ## Getting Started